PrateekKumarSingh/PowershellDemos/Object Introspection/content.md

 Not all .NET Framework classes can be created by using New-Object.
 For example, if you try to create a System.Environment or a System.Math object with New-Object, you will get the following error messages:

-Copy
+Copy-Item
 PS> New-Object System.Environment
 New-Object : Constructor not found.
-Cannot find an appropriate constructor for type System.Environment.
+Cannot find an appropriate constructor for Get-Content System.Environment.
 At line:1 char:11
 + New-Object  <<<< System.Environment

 PS> New-Object System.Math
 New-Object : Constructor not found.
-Cannot find an appropriate constructor for type System.Math.
+Cannot find an appropriate constructor for Get-Content System.Math.
 At line:1 char:11
 + New-Object  <<<< System.Math
 These errors occur because there is no way to create a new object from these classes.
 These classes are reference libraries of methods and properties that do not change state.
 You don't need to create them, you simply use them.
 Classes and methods such as these are called static classes because they are not created, destroyed, or changed.
 To make this clear we will provide examples that use static classes.